qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

       exist (as is the case for example for ``QFileInfo::exists()``), the snake case name must be used.

+.. _load-typesystem:

 load-typesystem
 ^^^^^^^^^^^^^^^

-    The load-typesystem node specifies which type systems to load when mapping multiple libraries to another language or basing one library on another, and it is a child of the typesystem node.
+    The ``load-typesystem`` node specifies which type systems to load when mapping multiple libraries to another language or basing one library on another, and it is a child of the :ref:`typesystem` node.

     .. code-block:: xml